Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Radiation therapy

-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 The way the radiation therapy is given depends on the type of the cancer being treated and the PRETEXT or POSTTEXT group.

 Clinical trials